-After 60 credits of study (GradCert) you will be able to demonstrate:
+After 60 credits of study (PGCert) you will be able to demonstrate:

-- S1.
-Advance your knowledge and understanding in leading and advancing specialist practice in your field. - S2.
-Explore the contested nature of concepts, policies and practices that characterise the uncertainty, ambiguity and limits of knowledge for specialist practice. - S3.
-Critically analyse and evaluate practice and theoretical evidence that contributes to an understanding of practice and service delivery by applying and making links between research, theory and practice. - S4.
-Locate and critically evaluate research studies and other forms of evidence and, where appropriate, apply findings to ensure best practice that is culturally sensitive, ethically sound and cost efficient. - S5.
-Critically apply a comprehensive body of knowledge and exercise appropriate professional judgement when assessing patients and managing complex programmes of care, both directly and by supervising team members, within the home and other community settings. - S6.
-Critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete). - S7.
-Undertake full holistic assessments, which frame appropriate questions and make judgements that can be accounted for on rational, ethical and professional grounds with application to practice situations. - S8.
-Demonstrate higher levels of judgement, discretion and decision making. - S9.
-Devise and evaluate creative strategies for addressing identified limitations in service provision and care delivery, showing originality in problem solving. - S10.
-Critically reflect on self-development and identify personal development needs. - S11.
-Recognise own responsibilities and wider accountability structure in relation to self and practice - S12.
-Work effectively within professional, ethical and legal frameworks, being able to reflect upon your own practice and that of others and take responsibility for your own professional practice. - S13.
-Work in effective partnerships with others, in a range of different situations and settings.
+S1.
+Systematic advancement of your knowledge and understanding in leading and advancing specialist practice in your field.

+S2.
+Critical exploration of the contested nature of concepts, policies and practices that characterise the uncertainty, ambiguity and limits of knowledge for specialist practice.

+S3.
+Critical analysis and evaluation of practice and theoretical evidence that contributes to an advanced understanding of practice and service delivery by critically exploring, applying and making links between contemporary research, theory and practice.

+S4.
+High level search techniques to critically evaluate research studies and other forms of evidence and, where appropriate, articulate and present findings to ensure best practice that is culturally sensitive, ethically sound and cost efficient.

+S5.
+Critical application of a comprehensive range of knowledge and exercise a high level of professional judgement when assessing patients and managing complex programmes of care, both directly and by supervising team members, within the home and other community settings.

+S6.
+Advanced understanding to critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete).

+S7.
+Synthesis of current evidence at the forefront of your discipline to undertake full holistic assessments, which frame appropriate questions and make sound professional judgements that can be accounted for on rational, ethical and professional grounds with application to practice situations.

+S8.
+Advanced levels of judgement, discretion and decision making.

+S9.
+High level of professionalism to conceive creative strategies for addressing identified limitations in service provision and care delivery, showing intelligence and originality in problem solving.

+S10.
+High level of emotional intelligence to critically reflect on self-development and identify personal development needs.

+S11.
+Advanced levels of recognising own responsibilities and wider accountability structure in relation to self and practice

+S12.
+Effective working within professional, ethical and legal frameworks, being able to critically reflect upon your own practice and that of others and take responsibility and accountability for your own professional practice.

+S13.
+High levels of professionalism to work in effective partnerships with others, in a range of different situations and settings.

-- S14.
-Use higher-level communication skills that include verbal, non-verbal, written and electronic means to convey information. - S15.
-Use proactive leadership, change and resource management skills, interacting effectively in teams. - S16.
-Manage complex situations, drawing upon and applying appropriate evidence-based tools and interventions.
+S14.
+The use of advanced level communication skills that include verbal, non-verbal, written and electronic means to convey information.

+S15.
+High levels of professionalism to self-awareness to use proactive leadership, change and resource management skills, interacting effectively in teams.

+S16.
+The use of professional judgement to effectively manage complex situations, drawing upon and applying appropriate empirical research, evidence-based tools and interventions.

-After 120 credits of study (GradDip) you will be able to demonstrate:
+After 120 credits of study (PGDip) you will be able to demonstrate: